The Standard Metrics to Collect for VC Portfolio Monitoring

-Visible supports hundreds of investors around the world with their portfolio monitoring and one of the most common questions we receive is — what metrics should I be collecting from my portfolio companies?
+Visible supports hundreds of investors around the world to streamline their portfolio monitoring.
+One of the most common questions we receive is — what metrics should I be collecting from my portfolio companies?

-Everyone from Emerging Managers writing their first checks to established VC firms ask this question because they know monitoring their portfolio companies is important…but the ‘how’ and ‘what’ behind great portfolio monitoring is less clear.
+Everyone from Emerging Managers writing their first checks to established VC firms ask this question because they want to make sure they're monitoring their portfolio companies in the most effective way possible.

-It’s important to know which are the best metrics to collect from your portfolio companies so that you can extract the maximum amount of insight from the least number of metrics.
-This streamlined approach is easiest on your founders and also gets you what you need to provide better support to your companies, inform future investment decisions, and have good records in place for your own LP reporting or fundraising.
+It’s important to know which metrics are the best to collect from portfolio companies so that investors can extract the maximum amount of insight from the least number of metrics.
+This streamlined approach is easiest for founders and allows investors to get what they need to provide better support to their companies, inform future investment decisions, and have good records in place for LP reporting or fundraising.

 Definition: Money generated from normal business operations for the reporting period; also known as ‘net sales’.
 We recommend excluding ‘other revenue’ from secondary activities and excluding cash from fundraising.